 - High Level Need: Occasionally, some children may benefit from expert mental health professionals.
 We can help families to access this support and work with external agencies as best we can.

-- Peer Mediators: To gain pupil voice regarding mental health and wellbeing we work alongside our Pupil Mediators.
+- Wellbeing Ambassadors: To gain pupil voice regarding mental health and wellbeing we work alongside our Wellbeing Ambassadors.
 These children are trained to support and help other children at our school who may be experiencing problems with their peers or feeling worried/anxious.
 They are available for children at the school to talk to during playtimes.
 Each class has at least one Wellbeing Ambassador allocated to their class.

 If you are concerned about your child and would like to discuss any wellbeing/mental health concerns, please contact Miss Watson (Assistant Head teacher).

 Why not try to earn a 'Kindness' Badge?